isaqb-org/glossary/manuscript/0_intro.md

 ## Contributing

->#### Contributions are welcome
+A>#### Contributions are welcome
->
+A>
->In case find errors, omissions or typos, or want to contribute additional content -
->please feel free to do this via one of the following ways:
+A>In case find errors, omissions or typos, or want to contribute additional content - A>please feel free to do this via one of the following ways:
->
+A>
->1.
-Open an issue in our [Github repository](https://github.com/isaqb-org/glossary/issues)
+A>1.
+Open an issue in our [Github repository](https://github.com/isaqb-org/glossary/issues) A>2.
->2.
 Fork the repository and create a pull request.
->3.
-Discuss topics on the books' [Leanpub feedback page](https://leanpub.com/isaqbglossary/feedback)
+A>3.
+Discuss topics on the books' [Leanpub feedback page](https://leanpub.com/isaqbglossary/feedback) A>4.
->4.
 Write an email to the authors, also from the books' [website](https://leanpub.com/isaqbglossary/email_author/new)

 Your input is highly appreciated by the authors.